FAQ Slip and Fall Accidents

 Answer: A Florida slip-and-fall injury or accident case must be filed within four years of the date of the injury.
 After four years, the statute of limitations will have expired and you will not be entitled to file a personal injury lawsuit.

-Answer: In Florida an injured party must prove negligence against the property owner where the party was injured.
+Answer: In Florida, an injured party must prove negligence against the property owner where the party was injured.
 There are three main things that we’ve listed below that your personal injury attorney must be able to prove.
-Consulting with a personal injury attorney will help to determine if you have a slip and fall or other personal injury case.
+Consulting with a personal injury attorney will help to determine if you have a slip and fall or other personal injury cases.

 - The shopping center owner or business failed to provide a duty of care to you.